 You do not have to speak to them, and you shouldn’t.

 It’s not enough to say, “Oh, I’ll just watch what I say.”
 Adjusters are trained to ask leading questions which undermine your claim.
 They might talk you around until it looks like the accident is your fault, and then your claim becomes much more complicated, if not impossible, to pursue.

-Select a personal injury lawyer for your car accident claim.
+Contact a personal injury lawyer at Eric Ramos Law, PLLC for your car accident claim.
 Allow your attorney to deal with the at-fault driver’s insurance company.
 It is the one way to be absolutely sure you won’t weaken or destroy your own claim.